-Tip: when I use double points I don’t like to use a BOR marker.
+Tip for working with Double Pointed Needles (DPNs): when I use double pointed needles I don’t like to use a beginning of round (BOR) marker.
 Instead, I distribute my stitches with 1/2 on the first needle, 1/4 on the second needle, and 1/4 on the third needle.
-This way I know the BOR is at the start of the ‘full’ needle
+This way I know the BOR is at the start of the ‘full’ needle.

 Fingering and DK: knit 3 (3, 4, 4, 4) rounds.

 Worsted and chunky: knit 2 (2, 3, 3, 3) rounds.

 So far so good?
 Work in 1×1 rib means you are going to work: k1, p1, k1, p1, k1, p1, k1, p1 etc. to form a ribbing pattern.
 This particular mitten pattern has generous cuffs, but if you prefer a shorter cuff, simply work fewer rounds here.